shapiromatron/litter_getter/docs/installation.rst

 Stable release
 --------------

-To install get_litter, run this command in your terminal:
+To install litter_getter, run this command in your terminal:

 .. code-block:: console

-    $ pip install get_litter
+    $ pip install litter_getter

-This is the preferred method to install get_litter, as it will always install the most recent stable release.
+This is the preferred method to install litter_getter, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.